Bitter Sweet (1933 film)

 Bitter Sweet is a British musical romance film directed by Herbert Wilcox and released by United Artists in 1933.
 It was the first film adaptation of Noël Coward's 1929 operetta Bitter Sweet.
 It starred Anna Neagle and Fernand Gravey, with Ivy St. Helier reviving her stage role as Manon.
 It was made at British and Dominion's Elstree Studios and was part of a boom in operetta films during the 1930s.

 It tells the story of Sarah Linden's romance.
 Sarah, now a gray-haired old woman, tells her story to a girl who is on the eve of marrying an obnoxious man when she is really in love with a musician.

 The operetta was remade in 1940 as a film of the same name with Jeanette MacDonald and Nelson Eddy; however, it was less faithful to the original story than the less censored 1933 version.

-Plot summary

-The movie recounts the romantic and tragic story of Sarah Millick, a young woman from a wealthy and traditional English family.
-Sarah shocks her family and social circle by eloping with Carl Linden, a charming and ambitious music teacher.
-The couple relocates to Vienna, leaving behind Sarah’s privileged life in pursuit of love and Carl’s artistic aspirations.

-In Vienna, Sarah and Carl face a series of challenges as they adjust to a modest lifestyle.
-Financial struggles and the demands of Carl’s burgeoning career as a composer test their resilience.
-Despite their hardships, the couple finds moments of happiness and fulfillment in their shared life, with Carl’s musical talents gradually earning him recognition.
-Their relationship, however, is complicated by the presence of Manon la Crevette, a cabaret singer whose flirtations with Carl create tension and jealousy.

-The story takes a tragic turn when Carl is killed in a duel while defending Sarah’s honor.
-His death leaves Sarah heartbroken and alone, forced to navigate a life without the man she sacrificed everything to be with.
-The narrative is framed by an older Sarah, now a widow, recounting her life story to a young woman on the verge of an ill-advised marriage.